 - Transcripts: Only official transcripts are accepted through the PTCAS application.
 Note that if you are offered admission and decide to enroll, you will be required to provide a final official transcript from your undergraduate institution, which includes a date of degree conferral.
 This must be on file no later than May 25 or the student will not be allowed to enroll.
 Transcripts for prerequisite courses taken internationally must be evaluated by World Education Services (WES).
 The WES evaluation MUST be sent to Tufts directly.
 An ICAP WES course-by-course evaluation of foreign transcripts is necessary ONLY is the applicant took a Tufts DPT program prerequisite course during their study abroad and if the credits and/or grades for these courses DO NOT appear on their undergraduate transcript.

-- Graduate Record Examination (GRE): Applicants must have Educational Testing Services (ETS) submit their official GRE scores using the Tufts Doctor of Physical Therapy PTCAS specific code 3241.
+- Optional Graduate Record Examination (GRE) - Optional: The GRE is not required for admission to our program, but applicants may choose to submit their scores.
+Regardless of whether or not you choose to submit your GRE scores, your application will be reviewed using the same holistic review process that all applications undergo.
+Applicants who choose to submit their GRE scores, must have Educational Testing Services (ETS) submit their official GRE scores using the Tufts Doctor of Physical Therapy - Phoenix PTCAS specific code 3241.
 Do not use any other codes and be aware that Tufts University has multiple graduate programs and CEEB codes, so make sure you select the correct one carefully.

 - Two Letters of Recommendation: Each evaluator will be able to submit their letter of recommendation electronically, via a secure link that will be sent to them directly.